 Getting to Lake Titicaca

-There are several ways to get from Cusco to Lake Titicaca (Puno).
-I took the luxury sleeper train, The Belmond Andean Explorer.
-Read my article on this experience to see if the luxury train is something you’d like to try.
+You can read about my experience to see if the luxury train is something you’d like to try.
 I also outline other, cheaper, methods of transport.

 Amantani Homestay Tips